This is it: The showdown between two of the top-tier American Express cards for travelers. And two top contenders for frequent Delta flyers.

 But here’s the thing: Delta SkyMiles and American Express Membership Rewards points are different.
 Each Delta SkyMile is worth a different amount than each Amex point – and it’s easy to make the case that Delta SkyMiles are worth much less.

-So if you are comparing 60,000 of each, it’s not a true, apples-to-apples comparison.
+So if you are comparing 50,000 of each, for example, it’s not a true, apples-to-apples comparison.
 Just like world currencies, points and miles have different values, and that’s a big reason we think it is critical to diversify your balances of credit card points and frequent flyer miles.
 We will cover this in more detail in a later section.

 Both the Delta Reserve and Amex Platinum cards are considered premium credit cards.
 And that comes with a high annual fee.